NegiPrashant33/Rock-Paper-Scissors/README.md

-Rock Paper Scissors game Using Html and Javascript.
+Rock Paper Scissors game Using Html , CSS and Javascript.